ivansglazunov/nextjs-hasura-auth/TERMINAL.md

 # Terminal Library

-A comprehensive terminal emulation library for Node.js applications, providing a robust interface for spawning, managing, and interacting with terminal processes.
+A comprehensive terminal emulation library for Node.js applications, providing a robust interface for spawning, managing, and interacting with terminal processes using native Node.js child_process APIs.

 ## Table of Contents